a10networks/a10-acos-axapi/README.md

 # A10 Ansible AXAPI Collection
-Repository of for ansible modules which interact with the AXAPI
+Repository of for ansible modules which interacts with the AXAPI

 ## Table of Contents
 1. [Overview](#Overview)